Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

 2. Enter a number for the warehouse in the *Warehouse* field.
 This is the warehouse ID.

-3. If desired, select the warehouse group in the *Warehouse group* drop-down list.
+3. If desired, select a warehouse group in the *Warehouse group* drop-down list.

     > [Info] If you do not select a warehouse group, the warehouse will be included in the **No warehouse group**.